Cyprus to fully lift capital controls within months

-BRUSSELS Cyprus is likely to completely lift controls on capital movement within months, finance minister Harris Georgiades told Reuters on Friday, ending a controversial chapter in the euro zone's short history.
+BRUSSELS Cyprus is likely to completely lift state controls on capital movement within months, the country's finance minister Harris Georgiades told Reuters in an interview on Friday.

-Earlier this year, the Mediterranean island became the fifth country in the euro zone to seek an international financial lifeline after it lost billions of euros on Greek bonds.

-The aid, however, was given on the toughest terms to date in the euro crisis, forcing the closure of one of the country's two biggest banks as well as heavy losses on big savers including wealthy foreigners.

-To prevent a collapse of its financial system, Cyprus introduced emergency controls on the movement of capital, such as money transfers or cash withdrawals, in March.
-It has been gradually relaxing those controls ever since.
+Cyprus introduced controls on the movement of capital in March to prevent huge capital outflows after the small Mediterranean island was forced to close down one of its two biggest banks and restructure the other.

-"Already the restrictions which are in place now are much looser than they were in March," Georgiades said on the sidelines of a meeting of European Union finance ministers.
+"Already the restrictions, which are in place now are much looser than they were in March," Georgiades said on the sidelines of a meeting of European Union's finance ministers debating aspects of the planned banking union.

 "The intention is to maintain pace and momentum not in abstract terms, but in very specific terms that will relate to their relaxation and eventually their full lifting.
 It is a progression of months not years."